alexdong/consilio/README.md

 ### Key Commands

 - `cons` - Start or continue a discussion
-- `cons config` - Configure settings
+- `cons init` - Initialize a new project
 - `cons topics` - Manage discussion topics
 - `cons perspectives` - Generate or edit expert perspectives
 - `cons discuss` - Start a new discussion round